Chic (band): 1978–1979: "Le Freak" and "Good Times"

 The group endeavored to express "deep hidden meaning" in every song they wrote.
 During late 1978, the band released the album C'est Chic, containing one of its better-known tracks, "Le Freak".
 It was created in a jam session in Edwards' apartment, after they had failed on New Year's Eve 1977 to meet with Grace Jones at New York's nightclub Studio 54.
 The original refrain "Aaa, fuck off", intended for the doormen of Studio 54, was replaced that night with "Aaa, freak out", after trying a version with "Aaa, freak off".
 The resulting single was a great success, reaching No. 1 on the US charts and selling more than six million copies.
 It was the best-selling single ever of Atlantic's parent company, Warner Music, until Madonna's "Vogue" in 1990.
-On March 21, 2018 "Le Freak" was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant".
+On March 21, 2018 "Le Freak" was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 The next year, the group released the Risqué album and the lead track "Good Times", one of the most influential songs of the era.
-The track was the basis of Grandmaster Flash's "Adventures on the Wheels of Steel" and the Sugarhill Gang's breakthrough hip hop music single "Rapper's Delight".
+The track was the basis of Grandmaster Flash's "Adventures on the Wheels of Steel" and The Sugarhill Gang's breakthrough hip hop music single "Rapper's Delight".
 It has been sampled since by many dance and hip hop acts, as well as being the inspiration for Queen's "Another One Bites the Dust" (1980), Blondie's "Rapture" (1981), Captain Sensible's "Wot?"
 (1982) and, two decades later, the bass line for Daft Punk’s "Around the World" (1997).

 At the same time, Edwards and Rodgers composed, arranged, performed, and produced many influential disco and R&B records for various artists, including Sister Sledge's albums We Are Family (1979) and Love Somebody Today (1980); Sheila and B. Devotion's "Spacer"; Diana Ross's 1980 album Diana, which included the successful singles "Upside Down", "I'm Coming Out" and "My Old Piano"; Carly Simon's "Why" (from 1982 soundtrack Soup for One); and Debbie Harry's debut solo album KooKoo (1981).
 I Love My Lady, an album recorded with Johnny Mathis was rejected by his label and remained unreleased until 2017.

 As a young session vocalist, Luther Vandross sang on Chic's early albums.